 6. Use Slug Repelling Plants

 Rosemary, geraniums, lavender, and euphorbias are all plants you can add to your kitchen whose smells are going to repel slugs.
-Just putting a few of them close to the kitchen sink should be enough to make slugs avoid returning to it.

 Frequently Asked Questions